 • The Ark of the Covenant had been in a tent.

-• Solomon is not David’s oldest son.
+• Solomon was not David’s oldest son.

-• Solomon would have seen the hand of God many times and seen failure just as often
+• Solomon would have seen the hand of God many times and seen failure just as often.

 Life Is Hard, but God Never Fails

 We observe from 1 Chronicles 28:20 that Solomon was young when he was thrust into God’s plan to build the temple.
 He was not expected to succeed his father as he was not the oldest.
-Unprepared and unsuspecting he would have been afraid of this new responsibility.
+Unprepared and unsuspecting… he would have been afraid of this new responsibility.
 Life was looking very hard to Solomon.

 I love that God speaks to those very real fears in Solomon without reprimand!
+What a beautiful love!

 A Personal Relationship with God Is Critical